 Roadmap for Rapid Prototype Design

-Working as an R&D or product development engineer, there is an almost daily need to rapid prototype designs in order to meet accelerated project demands.
+Working as an R&D or product development engineer, there is an almost daily need to rapidly prototype designs in order to meet accelerated project demands.
 Accelerated project demands are partly driven by the evolution and availability of additive manufacturing and on-demand manufacturing services now available to engineers, which have shortened development cycles.
-When allotted, only a few days’ time following a roadmap for rapid design will yield successful results while limiting heart attacks.
+When allotted only a few days’ time, following a roadmap for rapid design will yield successful results while limiting heart attacks.

-Engineers who follow the subsequent roadmap for rapid prototype design will be able to keep their projects on track from concept through to prototype.
+Engineers who follow the subsequent roadmap for rapid prototype design will be able to keep their project timelines on track from concept through to prototype.

 Starting Line: Clearly Defined Expectations

 Successfully rapid prototyping a design starts with having clearly defined expectations.
-Easier said than done, as always, but getting just a few sentences on paper or in an email to summarize the scope of work will keep the design and evaluation of the prototype focused and accurate.
+That’s easier said than done (as always) but getting just a few sentences on paper or in an email to summarize the scope of work will keep the design and evaluation of the prototype focused and accurate.

 Note: An example of a clearly defined expectation is articulating whether the design/prototype needs to convey function over form or vice versa.